senresearch/MatrixLM.jl/README.md

 tStats = t_stat(est)
 ```

-Permutation p-values for the t-statistics can be computed by `mlm_perms`. `mlm_perms` calls the more general function `perm_pvals` and will run the permutations in parallel when possible.
+Permutation p-values for the t-statistics can be computed by the `mlm_perms` function. `mlm_perms` calls the more general function `perm_pvals` and will run the permutations in parallel when possible.
 The illustrative example below only runs 5 permutations, but a different number can be specified as the second argument.
 By default, the function used to permute `Y` is `shuffle_rows`, which shuffles the rows for `Y`.
 Alternative functions for permuting `Y`, such as `shuffle_cols`, can be passed into the argument `permFun`. `mlm_perms` calls `mlm` and `t_stat` , so the user is free to specify keyword arguments for `mlm` or `t_stat`; by default, `mlm_perms` will call both functions using their default behavior.

 ```
 nPerms = 5